Freescale/Documentation/release-notes/source/machines-maintainers.rst

+.. include:: variables.inc

 Machine Mantainers
 ==================

-Since FSL Community BSP Release 1.6 (Daisy), the maintainer field in machine configuration file of meta-fsl-arm and meta-fsl-arm-extra machines is mandatory for any new board to be added.
+Since |project_name| Release 1.6 (Daisy), the maintainer field in machine configuration file of meta-fsl-arm and meta-fsl-arm-extra machines is mandatory for any new board to be added.

 So now on, every new board must have someone assigned as maintainer.